 - RLS rules will be applied on the source on which they are defined but will not be applied to any other datasets in the model.
 RLS defined in the report will not be applied to remote sources, and RLS set on remote sources will not be applied to other data sources.

-- Display folders, KPIs, date tables, row level security, and translations will not be imported from the source in this preview build.
+- KPIs, row level security, and translations will not be imported from the source in this preview build.
 We plan to add support for these properties when making this feature generally available.
-You can still create display folders in the local model.

 - You may see some unexpected behavior when using a date hierarchy.
 To resolve this issue, use a date column instead.
 After adding a date hierarchy to a visual, you can switch to a date column by clicking on the down arrow in the field name and clicking on the name of that field instead of using “Date Hierarchy”: